 When an oncologist knows the specific mutation(s) or biomarkers that are driving your cancer, they can personalize your treatment and assure that you are receiving the most effective standard of care.
 And although testing at the beginning of one’s treatment journey is important, it may also be done again if the cancer recurs, as it may be a different mutation that is driving new cancer growth.

 A driver mutation is a mutation within the cancer that is believed to have a key role in a specific cancer.
 These mutations occur from damage to genes in an individual cell during an individual’s life and for GIST the cause of that damage is unknown.
-Mutations are abnormal changes in genes, and these abnormalities cause cancer by making abnormal proteins that cause the cells in the body to grow when they are not supposed to.
+Mutations are changes in genes, and these changes may cause cancer by making proteins function abnormally causing unregulated cell division.

 Different types of mutations can cause different types of cancer.
-Each patient is an individual, and there are many factors that go into deciding what tests you should have.
-Mutational testing is an advance form of biomarker testing that looks for broken genes.
-Mutational testing is ordered to obtain more information to guide diagnosis, determine prognosis and to predict the course of your disease.
+Mutational testing is a type of biomarker testing that is based on DNA sequencing of genes.
+The information gathered can help to guide diagnosis, determine prognosis and to predict the course of your disease.

 Mutational Testing and Treatment in GIST